top of page

 Screenshot 2025-01-26 at 9.00.07 PM.png

-Early on we were drowning in overhead.
-Slack threads multiplying, decisions being made and unmade.
 I identified the structural problem: no shared decision log, so nothing ever stuck.
 I proposed a weekly sync across all four pods with a shared decision log in Confluence.
 It cut redundant threads significantly and gave stakeholders a single place to track open questions.
 This also meant design wasn't blocked waiting for async alignment and I could ship explorations with documented assumptions and get structured feedback in one session.
-This structural fix was as important as any design decision I made on this project and prevented scope creep that kills scaled projects like this
+That operating structure became as important as the screens themselves.
+Without it, the end-to-end experience would have fractured across teams.

 Design Process